jlab-sensing/GreenerGreenHouses/BeagleBoneBlack/README.md

 Run scripts in the confg-pin folder from the git repo.
 Alternatively, invoke the commands manually with the `config-pin` command.
 These commands and scripts do not need to be run with `sudo`.
 Pin configurations do not persist after power-off.

-## Libmodbus
+## libmodbus
 The easiest way to use the modbus code is with a USB-RS485 cable such as FTDI's (USB-RS485-WE-1800-BT)[https://ftdichip.com/products/usb-rs485-we-1800-bt/].
 The FTDI cable is plug and play, no separate driver installation needed.

+In order to communicate with the Modbus protocol over the RS485 PHY layer, you must have libmodbus installed, ideally built from source from https://github.com/stephane/libmodbus.
+1. In your `~/` directory: `git clone https://github.com/stephane/libmodbus`
+2. `cd libmodbus`
+3. `./autogen.sh && ./configure && sudo make install && sudo ldconfig` (This may take a while, < 15 min.)

+To use the libmodbus library, you must add `#include <modbus/modbus.h>`.
+See the (libmodbus reference)[https://libmodbus.org/reference/] or the source files in `~/libmodbus/src/` for details.

-Use `lsusb` and `dmesg` to check which `/dev/ttyUSBx` should be used.
+Use `lsusb` and `dmesg` to check which `/dev/ttyUSBx` should be provided to `modbus_new_rtu()`.

+Note: The Debian prebuilt packages `libmodbus5` and `libmodbus-dev` did not work for me.
+Just build from source.

 ## WiFi
 ### Simple WPA2 Networks